Chart Color Schemes

 Population

-Population growth drivers in Bundanoon are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Bundanoon are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2-level projections for areas not covered by this data, released in 2022 with a base year of 2021.
-These projections indicate an above median population growth for non-metropolitan areas, with Bundanoon expected to increase by 528 persons to 2041, reflecting a total increase of 16.8% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+With demographic trends projecting above median population growth for locations outside capital cities, the Bundanoon (NSW) (SA2) is expected to expand by 517 persons to 2041, reflecting an increase of 21.6% in total over the 17 years.

 Frequently Asked Questions - Population